Is my gift tax deductible?

 For your convenience, the University of Hartford accepts MasterCard, VISA, Discover and American Express.
 Giving a gift with a credit card is a nice way to build up points or miles with your credit card's loyalty/rewards program.

 Am I able to make a gift in installments or over a period of years?

 Yes, we are happy to help you customize every aspect of your gift to the university.
-To make a gift pledge in installments, please send a signed pledge letter indicating how much you would like to donate, to what fund, and over how many years to Crystal Waldo, University of Hartford, Institutional Advancement, 200 Bloomfield Avenue, West Hartford, CT 06117.
-If you would like to speak with Crystal personally about your options, please call her at 860.768.2439.
+To make a gift pledge in installments, please send a signed pledge letter indicating how much you would like to donate, to what fund, and over how many years to Chris Adams, University of Hartford, Institutional Advancement, 200 Bloomfield Avenue, West Hartford, CT 06117.
+If you would like to speak with Chris personally about your options, please call her at 860.768.2407.

 I am not an alumnus or otherwise affiliated with the University of Hartford, but would like to make a gift.
 Whom do I contact?

 Any individual or company can make a gift to the University of Hartford.
 A significant number of gifts each year come from members of the community who have no previous affiliation with the university.
 We love to welcome new friends to our extended family.
 If you would like to make a gift, contact Toni Robinson, director of donor relations, at 860.768.2435.